vilinski/presentations/wip/keep.md

 # Was C# zwar hat, aber in F# ist es besser

 ## Type Inference

+There seems to be a popular misperception that type annotation are always mandatory in all typed languages.
+So the idea here is to show tha tyou can write entire programs without them, and then when we do insert some type annotation we explain why we chose to

 ```csharp
     Dictionary<string,int> dict1 = new Dictionary<string,int>();